git4humans/git4humans/README.md

 git push origin main
 ```

-Using Git for Humans, the above two scenarios can be done in a more succinct way (and let the tool guide you in a more friendly way):
+Using **Git for Humans**, the above two scenarios can be done in a more succinct way (and let the tool guide you in a more friendly way):

 ```shell
 gt start